David Pryce-Jones: Career

-Personal life
+Personal life and death

-He married Clarissa Caccia, daughter of diplomat Harold Caccia, Baron Caccia, in 1959.
-They have three surviving children, (one deceased, Sonia: 1970–1972), Jessica, Candida and Adam, and live in London.
+Pryce-Jones married Clarissa Caccia, daughter of diplomat Harold Caccia, Baron Caccia, in 1959.
+They had three surviving children (one deceased, Sonia: 1970–1972), Jessica, Candida and Adam, and lived in London.
 Jessica is married to the BBC journalist David Shukman.

+He gave a comprehensive recorded interview about his life – his childhood escape from the Nazis, his friendships with Isaac Bashevis Singer, Arthur Koestler, Stalin’s daughter Svetlana, John Gross and others, in conversation with his friend Tom Gross during the Covid-19 lockdown.

+Pryce-Jones died on 17 November 2025, at the age of 89.